 For information on using a database client to manage your database, see the following topic:

 High availability is suitable for all development, test, and production databases that have high uptime requirements and low data loss tolerance.
 You can select high availability for databases that require a multi-node configuration to protect against localized hardware failures but that do not require fast disaster recovery.
 Each Autonomous Database application service resides in at least one Oracle Real Application Clusters (Oracle RAC) instance with the ability to fail over to another available Oracle RAC instance for unplanned outages or planned maintenance activities, resulting in zero or near-zero downtime.
-You can schedule automated backups using the Oracle Database Backup Cloud Service.
-The backups are stored in the Oracle Cloud Infrastructure Object Storage Classic service and replicated to another availability domain, and can be restored in the event of a disaster.
+Autonomous Database's automatic backups are stored in Oracle Cloud Infrastructure Object Storage and replicated to another availability domain, and can be restored in the event of a disaster.
 Major database upgrades, however, require downtime.

 The following table describes the recovery-time objectives and recovery-point objectives (data loss tolerance) for service-level objectives.